Superconducting order parameter in aperiodic binary systems: Results and discussions

-We investigate the OP distribution across both subclasses of GFQCs for two contrasting parameter regimes: (i) $t_{A} < t_{B}$ ($t_{A} = 0.25, t_{B} =1$) and (ii) $t_{A} > t_{B}$ ($t_{A} = 1, t_{B} =0.25$).
-In both cases, the Hubbard interaction strength $U$ ($=1$ as mentioned in the previous section) is kept comparable to the larger of the two hopping strengths.
-We refer to Fig.~\ref{OI1} for the distribution of the local OP ($\Delta_{i}$), over the lattice sites of subclass-I GFQCs.
-The OPs are found self-consistently using the condition mentioned in Eq.~\eqref{self-cons}.
-We show the results of the OP for G$_{12}$ generation Fibonacci QC consisting of $234$ sites, G$_{7}$ generation Silver-mean QC with $240$ sites, and G$_{5}$ Bronze-mean QC with $143$ sites. \footnote{The generations of QCs are selected to maintain consistency in chain lengths across different structures.} In periodic systems, the OP maintains a uniform (constant) value across all atomic sites because of the translational symmetry present in the lattice.
-However, in QCs, due to the lack of transitional symmetry, the behavior of OP is position-dependent.
-It is sensitive to the growth rule and the choice of parameters; some atomic sites contain higher values and some are characterized by lower values of the OP, giving rise to branching of the OP.
-Now, the number of branches and the ratio of the OPs corresponding to the different branches depend on how the QCs are grown.
-We analyze it in detail to extract the underlying reason.
-An important point to note is that although different quasiperiodic sequences lead to entirely distinct distributions of the OP, they all exhibit a self-similar structure, a hallmark of quasiperiodicity.
+In this subsection, we focus on ABS-I and ABS-II to illustrate the behavior of the OP and thermodynamic properties.
+While Fibonacci chain has already been studied in the literature~\cite{Sun2024, Wang2024, Sandberg2024, Kobialka2024, Rai2019,Rai2020b}, we include them for the sake of comparison and completeness.
+We investigate our results for two contrasting parameter regimes: (i) $t_{A} < t_{B}$ ($t_{A} = 0.25, t_{B} =1$) and (ii) $t_{A} > t_{B}$ ($t_{A} = 1, t_{B} =0.25$) keeping $U$ ($=1$) comparable to the larger hopping.

+We refer to Fig.~\ref{OI1} for the distribution of the local OP ($\Delta_{i}$) in G$_{12}$ Fibonacci ($234$ sites), G$_{7}$ Silver-mean ($240$ sites), and G$_{5}$ Bronze-mean ($143$ sites) QPS\footnote{The generations of ABSs are selected to maintain consistency in chain lengths across different structures.}.
+For comparison, we also show results for the periodic counterpart for two limits of the hopping parameters.
+In periodic systems, the OP maintains a uniform (constant) value across all sites because of the translational symmetry present in the lattice.
+However, in ABSs, due to the lack of transitional symmetry, the behavior of OP becomes position-dependent.
+The number of branches in OP along with the ratio of their magnitudes are sensitive to the growth rule and the choice of parameters, maintaining the self-similar behavior, a hallmark of quasiperiodicity.